How to create better Color Halftone effects in Photoshop

 The Color Halftone filter effect in the RGB color mode.

-• Press Ctrl+Z on a Windows PC or Command+Z on a Mac to undo the Color Halftone filter, then
+• Press Ctrl+Z / Cmd+Z to undo the Color Halftone filter.

-• Go back to the Filter menu, choose Pixelate and then Color Halftone.
+• Go back to Filter > Pixelate > Color Halftone.

-Enter a different Max Radius value.
-The value you need will depend on the size of your image and the look you want to achieve.
-The default size is 8 and the lowest size you can choose is 4.
+Enter a different Max Radius value depending on the size of your image and the look you want to achieve.
+The default size is 8 and the minimum size is 4.

 Changing the maximum dot size for the Color Halftone filter in Photoshop